-- Provide reasonable assurance that material risks to the Company are being identified, assessed and managed appropriately and in accordance with the Company's risk appetite and culture; that controls are in place to safeguard assets; and that relevant laws, regulations and statutory obligations are complied with. - Ensure oversight and advise the Board on the current and planned risk exposures of the Company and future risk management strategy. - Promote the overall effectiveness of corporate governance. - Make enquiries of management and satisfy itself that sufficient and appropriate information is being presented to it for the Committee to fulfil its role in assessing the Company's system of risk management and compliance. - Monitor the effectiveness of the risk management and compliance functions, frameworks, and systems with respect to the identification, assessment, mitigation, quantification and reporting of all risks. - To oversee the audit and risk management committees in Singapore and the UK. - Manage the "Own Risk and Solvency Assessment" on behalf of the Board and to assess its adequacy. - To review and assess management of outsourcing risk. - Select, monitor, and review the implementation of the Company's risk appetite and culture through the Company policies delegated to the Committee.
+- Provide reasonable assurance that material risks to the Company are being identified, assessed and managed appropriately and in accordance with the Company's risk appetite and culture; that controls are in place to safeguard assets; and that relevant laws, regulations and statutory obligations are complied with. - Ensure oversight and advise the Board on the current and planned risk exposures of the Company and future risk management strategy. - Promote the overall effectiveness of corporate governance. - Make enquiries of management and satisfy itself that sufficient and appropriate information is being presented to it for the Committee to fulfil its role in assessing the Company's system of risk management and compliance. - Monitor the effectiveness of the risk management and compliance functions, frameworks, and systems with respect to the identification, assessment, mitigation, quantification and reporting of all risks. - Oversee and review reports relating to the risk management activity in Singapore and the UK - Review, challenge and assess the adequacy of the process for the "Own Risk and Solvency Assessment" and the Recovery Plan.